 The playability and feel of this acoustic does not stray from classic dreadnoughts, having a scale length of 25.5" and nut width of 1.69".
 The WD7S is great bang per buck guitar, and it is my personal favorite in this price point.
 They really do mean it when they say that "Budget doesn't have to mean boring".

-Unlike their electric guitar line which include a sub-brand for affordable models, Fender's acoustic guitars fall under the same label regardless of the price.
+Unlike their electric guitar line which have a specific sub-brand Squier for affordable models, Fender's acoustic guitars fall under the same label regardless of the price.
 This single brand approach is probably implemented to use the brand name as leverage to help their reputation in the acoustic guitar market.
-The company currently has a number of acoustic guitar products bearing the Fender label, and the solid top CD-140SCE is one of their more popular models at the entry level tier.
+The company currently has a number of acoustic guitar products bearing the Fender label, and the Tim Armstrong Hellcat is one of their more popular models at the entry level tier.

-Instead of merely being student friendly, the CD-140SCE is a reliable workhorse instrument that can work both for practice and live performance.
-The familiar dreadnought shape, conventional combination of spruce top and mahogany, low action and slightly shorter 25.3" scale length make it ideal for beginners.
-While the solid spruce top, cutaway body and built-in electronics make it great for both casual jams and regular stage performances.
+Instead of merely being student friendly, the Tim Armstrong Hellcat is a reliable workhorse instrument that can work both for practice and live performance.
+The comfortable concert shape, low action and slightly shorter 25.3" scale length make it ideal for beginners.
+While the solid mahogany top, elegant old school appeal and built-in electronics make it great for both casual jams and regular stage performances.
 More importantly, this guitar comes at a very tempting price point that makes deciding to buy it even more easier.

-My only complaint for this acoustic is its plain aesthetics, but it does come in 3 colors (Black, Natural and Sunburst), so you do have the option to pick one that matches your style, my favorite of the three would be the black finish one.
-The CD-140SCE has been getting consistently great reviews, and we join the many guitarists who find this guitar to be highly commendable in this price bracket.
+My only complaint for this acoustic is that it doesn't come in conventional spruce top configuration, but there is a 12-string version that looks just as impressive as this 6-string version.
+The Fender Tim Armstrong Hellcat Acoustic has been getting consistently great reviews, and we join the many guitarists who find this guitar to be highly commendable in this price bracket.

 Martin also make a top-rated parlor acoustic as well, but it's a lot more expensive selling for over $3,000.